Alpha Ridge Landfill: Environmental

-Post Collection
+Post collection

 In 1994, Interstate commerce laws were enforced removing local municipalities monopolies on commercial dumping locations.
 Commercial operators were able to choose cheaper sites other than Alpha Ridge which charged up to $60 a ton.
 The County lost a dedicated source of income, leaving a liability.
 After dumping operations discontinued at Alpha Ridge, Howard County chose to export solid waste by an Anne Arundel County train terminal in Annapolis Junction, Maryland to the privately run King George County Landfill in Virginia.
 Both sites were developed by Blake Van Leer II and were the first waste on rail facilities in Maryland and Virginia.

 Howard County has adapted a number of uses to capitalize on the long term liability of managing a landfill site.
-The County did not rename the landfill as a park for residential development marketing like the Carr's Mill landfill site, but it did lay out over a dozen unusable dirt streets across the site to camouflage its use on street maps with names like "main street", "manor lane", "3rd ave", "wind drive", "river country drive", "howard drive", "back road".
+The County did not rename the landfill as a park for residential development marketing like the Carr's Mill Landfill site, but it did lay out over a dozen unusable dirt streets across the site to camouflage its use on street maps.

-A onsite metal recycling program was initiated requiring contractors to provide daily deposits of fill-cover to the site.
+An onsite metal recycling program was initiated requiring contractors to provide daily deposits of fill-cover to the site.

-1984, the County announced plans to build a $1 million horse center at Alpha Ridge as part of a larger $6.4 million park starting in 1985.
-By 1988, the project was listed as an unfunded 5-year project on Elizabeth Bobo's capitol project list.
-Regardless, citizens testified several hours in council hearings to support the project.

-1994 a 72-acre park was constructed along the Northern edge.
-By 2004, the county deer project manager Phil Norman estimated that the park was populated with 123 deer, and recommended hiring a sharpshooter with a high-powered rifle clear the population from the landfill.
-In 1995, the county approved a 250 ft Nextel tower onsite with attorney David Carney claiming it would be necessary for 911 use.